 Tech Sonic employees move into their new manufacturing facility in Morinville, Alberta.

 After analyzing the results of 1 year of operation of the first Tech Sonic Cleaning System, Braskem (a large Brazil-based petrochemical company) takes delivery of their second Tech Sonic Model 7700.

 The first unit, purchased in the fall of 2016, has demonstrated that the savings realized by the adoption of Tech Sonic Cleaning result in a complete return on investment in under a year and savings which far exceed the investment.

 After an analysis of the energy and production savings over a year from the cleaning of a single badly fouled heat exchanger, Braskem placed an order for a second unit within 18 months of receiving the first unit for evaluation and Tech Sonic shipped the unit within 12 weeks or receiving the order.

-Tech Sonic constructs new state-of-the-art manufacturing facility, expected to open in the Summer of 2018.
+Tech Sonic begins construction on a new state-of-the-art manufacturing facility located in Morinville, Alberta.
+This facility opens in the Summer of 2018.